-Oh, happy me… I’m finally able to work on my 2020 PopSugar Reading Challenge page.
-This page will list books I read that fit the prompts of the challenge.
-I will modify the page as I read books throughout the year.
+Oh, happy me… I finished the 2020 PopSugar Reading Challenge on December 29, 2020 at 6:41pm.
+This page lists books I read that fit the prompts of the challenge.
+I started the page in January and modified it all year long as I read the challenge books.

 1. A book that’s published in 2020

+I read American Dirt – by Jeanine Cummins.
 I know about the controversy swirling around this book.
 People say it is racist because the author isn’t Latina enough to be qualified to write about Mexican people and issues.
 Wow, that’s a crazy controversy.
-Most authors aren’t writing biographically… we’re just creating works of fiction from our imaginations.
+Most authors aren’t writing biographically… we’re creating works of fiction from our imaginations.
 I don’t think I need to live in the 1920’s to write a historical novel set in that era, and I don’t think Jeanine Cummins needs browner skin to write about Mexican issues.
 And I do not like having people tell me what I should or shouldn’t read – I want to read what I want and judge for myself if there’s any merit to it.
-So, in honor of all the controversy and nay-sayers, I’ve chosen to read this book.
+So, in honor of all the controversy and nay-sayers, I chose to read this book.

 3. A book with a great first line

-It started out like a YA novel with a plethora of teenagers, but eventually got into adult characters and themes.
+Little Fires Everywhere started out like a YA novel with a plethora of teenagers, but eventually got into adult characters and themes.
 I read this very early in the year with the local book club, River Readers.
 Here’s the great first line: “Everyone in Shaker Heights was talking about it that summer: how Isabelle, the last of the Richardson children, had finally gone around the bend and burned the house down.”
+Later I tried to watch the miniseries (Netflix?
+Hulu?) but was put off by the racial change in a main character.

 4. A book about a book club